The identity of the Nations

 Refugees trapped

-"The world seems to be divided into two parts: the places where Jews cannot live and those where they cannot enter" already declared in 1936, Haim Weizmann, leader of the Zionist movement.
+"The world seems to be divided into two parts: places where Jews cannot live and places where they cannot enter" declared already in 1936, Haim Weizmann, leader of the Zionist movement.
 In 1938, the borders closed a little more.

 In France

-If the criticisms of the "Crystal Night" are sharp in the press, the Daladier government remains silent in order not to compromise the ongoing rapprochement with Nazi Germany (the Ribbentrop-Bonnet agreements).
+If the criticisms of "Nuit de Cristal" are strong in the press, the Daladier government remains silent so as not to jeopardize the rapprochement underway with Nazi Germany (the Ribbentrop-Bonnet agreements).
 From 1933 to 1937, France welcomed several tens of thousands of refugees mainly from Germany and Austria.
 However, the government of the Popular Front created an under-secretariat of state for immigration in 1937 and the right to asylum was restricted in 1938.
-In February 1939, the country is overwhelmed by the arrival of 500,000 Spanish refugees.
+In February 1939, the country was overwhelmed by the arrival of 500,000 Spanish refugees.

 In Germany

-In May 1939, the United Kingdom decides to strictly limit immigration to Palestine by announcing the establishment of a 'White Paper' reducing the reception of refugees to 75,000 Jews for 5 years.
+In May 1939, the United Kingdom decided to strictly limit immigration to Palestine by announcing the establishment of a "White Paper" reducing the reception of refugees to 75,000 Jews for 5 years.

-Concerned about preserving their interests in the region, the English preferred to maintain the status quo.
-British naval forces do not hesitate to intercept and return to their ports of departure, generally Constanza in Romania, the boats loaded with Jews for whom Palestine is the last hope: on March 25, 1939, the Sandru with 269 refugees, on April 6, 1939 the Astir with 698 refugees, on April 23, 1939 the Assimi with 250 refugees.
+Anxious to preserve their interests in the region, the English preferred to maintain the status quo.
+British naval forces do not hesitate to intercept and return to their ports of departure, usually Constanza in Romania, ships loaded with Jews for whom Palestine is the last hope: on March 25, 1939, the Sandru with 269 refugees, on April 6, 1939 the Astir with 698 refugees, on April 23, 1939 the Assimi with 250 refugees.